 Our families have experienced some pretty life changing events in the past two years.
 Two seperate battles with cancer, both of which I am thankful to say were battles won and are behind us now.
 Seeing the emotional and physical toll on everyone involved, building and strengthening relationships that we have all taken for granted for many years have made me see things in a way I never did before.

-This picture was taken by my sister in law, it made me realize how important capturing the moment is.
+picture was taken by my sister in law, it made me realize how important

 This is Shaun and his mom when he went to visit her in Utah during her chemotherapy treatments.
 What most people see is a mother and son.
 What I see is the mental and physical exhaustion that goes with the chemotherapy.
 The worry on Shaun's face not only for his mom but for his sisters who were there every minute of every day making sure things were taken care of.
 Of course, the teal wrist band that we all wore to show support and honor all cancer patients.
 That's what I see, that's what touch's my heart.